Royal Leicestershire Regiment: Post-war

 In 1946 the regiment was granted "royal" status, becoming the Royal Leicestershire Regiment.
 In 1948, in common with all other infantry regiments, the 2nd Battalion was abolished.
 The 5th Battalion (TA) had been reformed in 1947.
 In 1948 the regiment became part of the Forester Brigade, sharing a depot at Budbrooke Barracks in Warwickshire with the Royal Warwickshire Regiment, the Royal Lincolnshire Regiment and the Sherwood Foresters (Nottinghamshire and Derbyshire Regiment).
 Glen Parva was downgraded to regimental headquarters.

 The 1st Battalion served in the Korean War from 1951 to 1952.
 They subsequently moved to England (exercising the freedom of the City of Leicester in 1952), Germany, Sudan, where they operated with the Sudan Defence Force and departed on 16 August 1955, Cyprus, Brunei and Aden.

 The Territorial units were reformed in 1947 as 579 (The Royal Leicestershire Regiment) Light Anti-Aircraft Regiment, RA and 5th Battalion Royal Leicesters.
 In 1961 they merged to become the 4th/5th Battalion.

-In 1963 the Forester Brigade was dissolved, with the Royal Leicesters and Royal Lincolns moving to the East Anglian Brigade where they joined the 1st, 2nd and 3rd East Anglian Regiments.
+In 1963 the Forester Brigade was dissolved, with the Royal Leicesters moving to the East Anglian Brigade where they joined the 1st, 2nd and 3rd East Anglian Regiments.